avinal/avinal.github.io/content/posts/articles/big-red-ants.md

 ---
 title: The Big Red Ants
 date: 2012-02-27 22:47
-tags: ants, sav
+tags: [ants, sav]
 category: article
-description: In a bird’s eye view if we see around us, ants are the common and tiniest living entitiy seen by naked eye.
-One of them are the big red ants, in my view they are unique from others in two ways, first they live on trees and second their anteenas are too long and bent in middle, seems like their fore legs.
-Their mandible (mouth) seems like eagle’s beak.
+description: 'The Big Red Ants'
 ---

 # The Big Red Ants

-In a bird’s eye view if we see around us, ants are the common and tiniest living entitiy seen by naked eye.
+In a bird's eye view if we see around us, ants are the common and tiniest living entitiy seen by naked eye.
 One of them are the big red ants, in my view they are unique from others in two ways, first they live on trees and second their anteenas are too long and bent in middle, seems like their fore legs.
-Their mandible (mouth) seems like eagle’s beak.
+Their mandible (mouth) seems like eagle's beak.

 As I observed them making and reparing their nests, I concluded that